Devara: Part 1: Home media

 The digital distribution rights of the film were acquired by Netflix for ₹155 crore.
 The film would have its digital premiere in all languages only after 7–8 weeks of its theatrical run.
 The film began streaming on Netflix from 8 November 2024 in Telugu and dubbed versions of Tamil, Malayalam and Kannada languages.
 An English dubbed version of the film began streaming from 21 November 2024.
 The Hindi dubbed version of the film began streaming from 22 November 2024.

 Reception

 Box office

-The film grossed ₹140 crore worldwide on its opening day, becoming Jr. NTR's second-biggest opener after RRR.
+Devara: Part 1 recorded an estimated 42.70 lakh (4.27 million) footfalls in India on its opening day.
+The film grossed ₹140 crore–₹172 crore worldwide on its opening day, becoming Jr. NTR's second-biggest opener after RRR.
 The film grossed ₹200 crore worldwide in two day of its release. and also crossed the ₹100 crore mark in India.
 In its opening weekend, the film collected ₹250 crore globally.
-The Indian Express reported the collection was ₹370 crore.
+The Indian Express reported the collection was ₹370 crore in 7 days of its release.
 Hindustan Times reported that the film grossed ₹408 crore worldwide in its two-week run, with ₹208 crore from its home territory of Andhra Pradesh and Telangana.
+While, Daily News and Analysis reported that the film collected ₹420 crore in its final run.
 As per Bollywood Hungama, it grossed over ₹521 crore in 18 days of its release.
-While, Daily News and Analysis reported that the film collected ₹420 crore in its final run.